 How to interpret the data:

-The blog post and emailed data is the result of predictive models, calculated for each stock symbol.
+The blog post is the result of predictive models that are calculated for each stock symbol.

-The models are trained using supervised machine learning techniques and aim to predict at least a 15% increase in price in the following fortnight. (in bins of strong, medium and weak)
+The models are trained using supervised machine learning and aim to predict an increase in price in the near future. (in bins of strong, medium and weak)

-The model features are a host of momentum, volatility, trend and volume technical indicators* that are historically analysed for correspondence to the future fortnightly target.
-The model accuracy is an indication of the confidence of the model correcting predicting the outcome when scoring an unseen test dataset from the training data.
+The model features are a host of momentum, volatility, trend and volume technical indicators* that are historically analysed for correspondence to the future target.
+The model accuracy is an indication of the confidence of the model correctly predicting the outcome when evaluated on an unseen test dataset.

-The models are then backtested over all historic data, seen and unseen during training, to produce the backtest results.
+The models are then back-tested over all historic data to produce the back-test results.

-Similarly, sell signals are generated by predicting the oposite outcome.
+Similarly, sell signals are generated by predicting the opposite outcome.

-In summary, these results are by no means a ‘silver bullet’ and should be interpreted as a ‘third perspective’ to compliment further technical- and fundamental analysis and just basic common sense!
+To conclude, these results are by no means a ‘silver bullet’ and should be interpreted as a ‘third perspective’ to compliment further technical- and fundamental analysis, serving as “trading ideas” and not advice.